 The team includes academics from the University of Oxford, London School of Economics & Political Science, University of Bath, University of Leeds, New York Institute of Technology and Richmond, The American International University in London.

 Due to the nature of PROWIBO’s operation, travel costs have historically proved to be a limiting factor with inter-continental flights, ground arrangements and accommodation all needing to be paid for.
 With Carrier’s support, this is no longer the case.
 Now an official sponsor of the organisation, Carrier began in 2018 by funding the travel costs of just three professors, without whom the schools faced being cancelled.
-This year, we've been able to have an even bigger impact by covering the cost of and coordinating the travel arrangements for all 15 professors for the summer 2019 schools.
+In 2019, we were able to have an even bigger impact by covering the cost of and coordinating the travel arrangements for all 15 professors for the summer schools.